 If you need to appeal a denied application, your doctor can continue to support you.
 They can help you explain your symptoms and how they affect your daily life, health, and overall well-being.

-Have you qualified for disability due to primary immunodeficiency?
+Have you or someone in your family been diagnosed with a type of primary immunodeficiency?
 Let others know in the comments below.

 Get updates directly to your inbox.